smithlabcode/smurfseq_scripts/data/README.md

-# Files used by the scripts in this repo
+# Data files used by the scripts in this repo

 ## Chromosome sizes
 The file `hg19.chrom.sizes` was obtained from the database associated